New to WordPress? This quick tutorial for WP newbies shows you how to access your WP login page.

-If You Cannot Log Into Your Site …
+If You Can’t Log Into Your Site …

-If you’ve tried all of the above methods and you still cannot see the login box, then you may need to get assistance troubleshooting the issue.
+If you’ve tried all of the above methods and you still cannot access the login section, then you may have an issue that needs looking into further.

-If you suspect that the issue has to do with a technical issue, then see the troubleshooting section here:
+If you suspect that the issue has to do with a technical issue, then see the troubleshooting tutorials here:

-If you need help finding a professional web service provider, visit the site below:
+If you need help finding a professional WordPress provider, go here:

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been reviewed, certified, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.
+This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been reviewed, certified, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.